ably77/gehc-gateway-poc-runbook/README.md

             kind: EXTERNAL_SERVICE
             port:
               number: 443
-          enableAsyncFetch: true
+          enableAsyncFetch: false
         claimsToHeaders:
         - claim: email
           header: X-Email
+        - claim: sub
+          header: X-Sub
-        - claim: groups
+        - claim: amr
-          header: X-Groups
+          header: X-Amr
 EOF
 ```
-You can see that the `applyToRoutes` is set to our existing routes where `validate_jwt: "true"` but also that we want to execute it after performing the external authentication (to have access to the JWT token) by setting the priority to `priority: 1` (note that lower value has higher priority)
+You can see that the `applyToRoutes` is set to our existing routes where `validate_jwt: true"` but also that we want to execute it after performing the external authentication (to have access to the JWT token) by setting the priority to `priority: 1` (note that lower value has higher priority)

-If you refresh the web page, you should see new `X-Email` and `X-Groups` headers have replaced our `jwt` header.
+If you refresh the web page, you should see new `X-Email` and `X-Sub` headers have replaced our `jwt` header.
 (Note that if you want to keep the `jwt` header and just extract the claims to new headers this is also possible in Gloo Mesh 2.1)

 ## Lab 14 - Use the transformation filter to manipulate headers <a name="Lab-14"></a>
 Let's explore using the transformation filter again, this time we're going to use a regular expression to extract a part of an existing header and to create a new one: